J-Wachs/Z21Dashboard/UserManual.md

 While Z21Dashboard attempts to connect to your Z21 central station, it will say 'Connecting' in the small gray field at the top right of the Connection widget.
 If a connection is not achieved, it will say 'Not connected' again after a few seconds.

+## First time you connect
+When you establish connection to your Z21 central station for the first time, Z21Dashboard will show all available widgets.
+They are slightly offset from each other.
+You can start by moving them around, and then click on the gear icon at the top right to see the overview with widgets.
+Here you can hide the widgets you do not wish to see.

 # The Dashboard